Amin al-Husseini: Al-Husseini in Iraq

 With the outbreak of the Second World War in September 1939 the Iraqi Government complied with a British request to break off diplomatic relations with Germany, interned all German nationals, and introduced emergency measures putting Iraq on a virtual war-footing.
-Husseini in the meantime had quietly slipped out of Beirut with his family on 14 October 1939, reaching Baghdad two days later.
+Al-Husseini in the meantime had quietly slipped out of Beirut with his family on 14 October 1939, reaching Baghdad two days later.
 There he was welcomed as the leading Arab nationalist of his day, and heir to King Faisal, modern Iraq's founder.

 A circle of 7 officers who had opposed this government decision and the measures taken had invited him, with Nuri as-Said's agreement, to Iraq, and he was to play an influential role there in the following two years.

 Nuri as-Said hoped to negotiate concessions on Palestine with the British in exchange for a declaration of support for Great Britain.
 A quadrumvirate of four younger generals among the seven, three of whom had served with al-Husseini in World War I, were hostile to the idea of subordinating Iraqi national interests to Britain's war strategy and requirements.
 They responded to high public expectations for achieving independence from Britain, and deep frustration at the treatment of Palestinians by the latter.

 In March 1940, the nationalist Rashid Ali replaced Nuri as-Said.
 Ali made covert contacts with German representatives in the Middle East, though he was not yet an openly pro-Axis supporter, and al-Husseini's personal secretary Kemal Hadad acted as a liaison between the Axis powers and these officers.